Cancers in Firefighters and Fire Investigators

 Policy

-If a firefighter or a fire investigator is diagnosed with a prescribed cancer on or after January 1, 1960, and meets the employment duration and additional criteria for the prescribed cancer, then the disease is presumed to be an occupational disease due to the nature of the worker’s employment, unless the contrary is shown.
+If a firefighter or a fire investigator is diagnosed with a presumptive cancer on or after January 1, 1960, and meets the employment duration and additional criteria for the cancer, then the disease is presumed to be an occupational disease due to the nature of the worker’s employment, unless the contrary is shown.

 Purpose